Asa Packer Mansion: Museum

 Upon the death of Mary Packer Cummings, Mr. Packer's daughter (who could not inherit his estate unless she entered into an arranged marriage) in 1912, the home was willed to the Borough of Mauch Chunk to remain as a memorial to her father and his many accomplishments.
 The borough, not certain what to do with the home, closed it, and for 44 years the home sat idle.
 The Jim Thorpe Lions Club, looking to sponsor a new community project, approached the borough about opening the home.
 It was opened for tours on Memorial Day of 1956.

 The home is owned by the town of Jim Thorpe and financially controlled by the Jim Thorpe Lions Club.
-Ava M. Bretzik is the Director and Historian of the Mansion Museum and oversees the day-to-day operations.
 Ronald J Sheehan serves as executive director of the Mansion Museum as is in charge of overall administration of the National Historic Landmark property.

 It was listed on the National Register of Historic Places in 1974, and was further declared a National Historic Landmark in 1985.
 It is located in the Old Mauch Chunk Historic District.

 The Museum is open seven days a week from Memorial Day to October 31.
 It is also open on weekends in April, May, November, and the first three weekends in December.